PratyushBalaji/100-Monkeys/README.md

     return [x+1 for x,i in enumerate(sol) if i == True]
 ```

-There is an issue with scoping.
-Since `doors` is global, calling a function with `doors` may lead to it copying the reference and modifying in place, even if you redeclare an array inside it like `ret = doors`.
+There is an issue with Python using pass-by-reference for lists instead of pass-by-value.
+Since `doors` is a global list, calling a function with `doors` as its argument leads to it copying the reference and modifying in place, even if you redeclare an array inside (such as by saying `ret = doors` inside the function).

 I need each function to reinitialise the doors array so it returns a new array each time instead.
 The simplest way to do this is declaring a local array that is equal to the passed array in all ways except the reference.